 Don’t expect the sample dresses to fit.

 Ugh.
 This can be really tough.
-Most salons only stock one size of a particular style, and bridal sizing is SO FAR from real life sizing that it’s kind of a joke.
-I can’t explain why but that’s just how it is.
+Most boutiques only stock one size of a particular style, and bridal sizing is SO FAR from real life sizing that it’s kind of a joke.
 You’re going to have to use your imagination a bit when trying on dresses.
 The consultants will help you envision what that gown, when sized correctly, will look like on you.
 But try not to be discouraged if the sample dresses don’t fit you like a glove.

 If you don’t like something, say so.
 You aren’t going to hurt anyone’s feelings.
 Promise!
-The consultant won’t be offended if you aren’t into a certain dress or just downright think it’s ugly.
+The consultant won’t be offended if you aren’t into a certain dress.
 They will ask you lots of questions and they are looking for you to be truthful with them.
 It’s better to be straight forward than to be talked into buying a dress you don’t really love.

 Despite what the movies teach you, you may not shed tears when you finally find the dress of your dreams.
 And that’s totally ok!
 It doesn’t mean that it isn’t the dress for you.
 It just means you feel different emotions in that moment.
 Either way, don’t base your selection on whether or not you cried.
 If you wait for the dress that brings you to tears, you may be waiting for forever.